Jessicabrownsugar/Elk_stack_Project/README.md

 SSH into the control node and follow the steps below:

-- Copy the playbook file to Ansible .
+- Copy the playbook file to /etc/ansible .
 - Update the hosts file to include webserver and elk.
-Edit hosts file to update and to make Ansible run the playbook on a specific machine, and specify which machine to install the ELK server on versus which to install Filebeat.
+- In the hosts file, update the IP addresses of the machines that you want Elk and Beats to be installed on.
+- Run the playbook with these command:
+  $ ansible-playbook install_elk.yml
+  $ ansible-playbook install_filebeat.yml
+  $ ansible-playbook install_metricbeat.yml

-- Run the playbook, and navigate to Kibana to check that the installation worked as expected.
+- Navigate to Kibana http://my.VM.public.ip:5601/app/kibana to check that the installation worked as expected.

 - _Which file is the playbook?
 Where do you copy it?_